yours-org/yours-wallet/README.md

 Integrate Yours Wallet into your dApp: **[Provider API Documentation](docs/provider-api.md)**

 Covers connection, sending BSV, ordinals, tokens, MNEE, identity, locks, message signing, and marketplace operations.
 Working example app: [test-1sat-sdk](https://github.com/b-open-io/1sat-sdk/tree/master/test-1sat-sdk)

+### Releases

+Releases are built by GitHub Actions, never on a developer machine.
+Every tagged version ships as a reproducible zip with per-file checksums and a signed provenance attestation, so anyone can confirm that what is on the Chrome Web Store matches this source.
+See **[Releasing](docs/releasing.md)** for how to cut a release and how to verify one.

 ### Contributing